 the requested billing is necessary or advisable to assure continuance of the enrollee's

-SMI (e.g., an enrollee is not mentally or physically able to manage his/her own financial
+SMI (e.g., an enrollee is not mentally or physically able to manage their own financial

-affairs or does not have the means to pay his/her premiums).
+affairs or does not have the means to pay their premiums).

 The enrollee or a prospective payer need not initiate a request for third party billing.

 The field office (FO) should be alerted to situations (including the initial interview)